research

 Interests and projects

-I’m broadly interested in mathematical aspects of information theory, particularly in connection with category theory and geometry (metric geometry, geometric measure theory, …).
+More broadly, I’m interested in mathematical aspects of information theory, particularly in connection with category theory and geometry (metric geometry, geometric measure theory, …).
+My work in this regard can be organized around three axes:

 - Topological characterization of information measures